Enterprise security general information and guidelines in Azure HDInsight

 - Use the internal gateway that isn't open to the public internet.

 Disable conditional access policy using the IP address based policy.
 This requires service endpoints to be enabled on the VNETs where the clusters are deployed.
-If you use an external service for MFA (something other than AAD), the IP address based policy won't work
+If you use an external service for MFA (something other than Microsoft Entra ID), the IP address based policy won't work

 AllowCloudPasswordValidationpolicy is required for federated users.
-Since HDInsight uses the username / password directly to get tokens from Azure AD, this policy has to be enabled for all federated users.
+Since HDInsight uses the username / password directly to get tokens from Microsoft Entra ID, this policy has to be enabled for all federated users.

 Enable service endpoints if you require conditional access bypass using Trusted IPs.